ezraamos/delve-and-dine/README.md

 ## Project Overview

-A simple, intuitive recipe filter application that allows users to filter recipes based on dietary preferences and meal types using the Spoonacular API.
-This README provides an overview of the application setup and the key architectural decisions made to build a responsive, user-friendly experience.
+An suggests recipes based on ingredients users have, with filters for diet and meal type.
+It ranks recipes by available ingredients, helping users decide what to cook.

 ## Getting Started